ParTec

 Artificial Intelligence (AI) Research Projects

-In addition, RAISE integrates existing AI SW technology and optimizes it for efficient use of European HPC systems and scaling up to Exascale.
-RAISE plans to market the specific use cases, the UAIF and a UAIF-based certification service after the end of the project.
+In addition, RAISE integrated existing AI SW technology and optimized it for efficient use of European HPC systems and scaling up to Exascale.

-ParTec supports the coordinator Jülich Supercomputing Centre in all project management tasks and advises the project on IP and legal organization topics.
+ParTec supported the coordinator Jülich Supercomputing Centre in all project management tasks, advised the project on IP and legal organization topics, and, contributed its software expertise for exploiting heterogeneous supercomputers built with dMSA.

 CoE RAISE and the previous DEEP projects have received funding from the European Union’s Framework 7 and Horizon 2020 research and innovation programmes under grant agreement No. 951733 (CoE RAISE), No. 287530 (DEEP), No. 610476 (DEEP-ER), and No. 754304 (DEEP-EST).